Chapter 7: "You Ought to Be Teachers By Now," or "Not Many Teachers?"

 By way of example, it is incredible to me that Jesus was 30 years old before He did anything publicly.
 Didn’t He know His Bible prior to that?
-Of course we know from His visit to the Temple at the age of twelve that He had an incredible understanding even by that time.
+Of course we know from His visit to the Temple at the age of twelve that He had an amazing understanding even by that time.
 Yet it was only to be released in the timing of God Almighty.
 “Today this is fulfilled in your hearing” (Lk.4:21).
 It seems certain that He was no “pew potato” prior to this day, but Scripture clearly shows that He did not presume the role of being a “teacher” to others prior to the call and empowering of God when He was 30 years old.
 If Jesus didn’t take upon Himself, even with His immense credentials, the position of “teacher” or “shepherd” or “leader,” we had better not either!

 John the Baptist, in the same way, was 30 years old before he received “utterance” of the Lord.
 Was he unqualified to be a “teacher” of others prior to age 30, by the way we measure “qualified”?
 Actually, by “natural” standards, he was very qualified prior to age 30.
 He was seemingly a Nazarite, knew his Bible backwards and forwards, had possibly 15 years in the wilderness to study the scrolls, and his dad was a priest.
 No doubt he knew most everything there was to know about the scrolls, the Scriptures.
 And yet, according to the Bible, he was 30 years old before he received true utterance from the Lord (Lk.3:1-2).
 There was a critical time of preparation.
 Jesus, John the Baptist, David, Moses, Elijah, Paul, and many others were the same.